A Step-By-Step Guide to The Google Analytics Audit Checklist

 I would go back to your measurement plan to confirm the focus of enhanced ecommerce tracking and not collect data just because you can.
 Go through the checkout process to identify the metrics you need to collect to deliver the leading indicators identified by your ecommerce performance framework.
 This should guide your implementation.

-You will then be in a better position to define your code for implementing enhanced ecommerce tracking and be less likely to over-complicate it by trying to collect everything.
-This is when having GTM implemented in pre-production environments will benefit you as it gives you the opportunity to test everything before it goes into a live environment.
+You will then be in a better position to define your code for implementing ecommerce tracking and be less likely to over-complicate it by trying to collect everything.
+This is when having GTM in pre-production environments will benefit you as it gives you the opportunity to test everything before it goes into a live environment.

-While the code is being implemented into a pre-production environment you can create and configure your data layer variables, triggers and tags ready for testing in the same environment.
+While the code is being implemented into a pre-production environment.
+You can create and configure your data layer variables, triggers and tags ready for testing in the same environment.
 It’s easy to make mistakes with enhanced ecommerce tracking and so this is your opportunity to test, correct and test until you are confident everything is working as expected.

 Undertaking a systematic Google Tag Manager audit checklist will give you greater confidence in the data you collect and guide your measurement plan to enrich the data you collect via GTM.
 However, this is an ongoing process and it is worth revisiting every year or so to see what you may have missed or what you could improve.

 As Google continue to develop and add new functionality to Google Tag Manager it will be necessary to update the checklist accordingly.
-I aim to do this on a regular basis and so check back now and then if you wish to see what else has been added to the Google Tag Manager audit checklist.